mpwilliams006/codetest/README.md

 Build a functioning to-do list using the screenshots provided as a guide.

+Ground rules:

-You may build it using whatever you want, just make sure it looks and acts like the one in the screenshots.
+* You may build it using whatever you want, just make sure it looks and acts like the one in the screenshots.
+(Hint: since you're applying for a front end developer job, you might want to use front end technologies.
+There's no need to save data in database.)
+* You can look up stuff on the Google but don't ask others for help.
+* Be prepared to explain and account for all bits of code.

 Basic functionality: